Best practices to improve your accounts receivable process

 • It weeds out applicants who are not creditworthy.

-• It states your terms and conditions clearly, noting each party’s responsibilities and obligations.
+• It clearly states the terms and conditions of the payment plan, noting each party's responsibilities and obligations.

 • It highlights the individual’s interest rate and credit limits.